python/cpython/Doc/library/os.rst

    The :mod:`subprocess` module provides more powerful facilities for spawning new processes and retrieving their results; using that module is preferable to using this function.
-Use the :mod:`subprocess` module.
-Check especially the :ref:`subprocess-replacements` section.
+See the :ref:`subprocess-replacements` section in the :mod:`subprocess` documentation for some helpful recipes.

    Availability: Unix, Windows.